rodger0531/foobook-mirror/UI_LOG.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+17/03/2014 - Tharman

+	- Homepage is practically finished with regards to the UI side of things.
+	- Comments is not working currently.

 15/03/2014 - Philip

 	- Edited the message.html file.